Microscopic Particles Cause Catastrophic Failure

-Due to relatively large internal volumes and manufacturing processes, new or repaired cylinders have developed a reputation for harboring destructive contamination.
+Due to relatively large internal volumes and manufacturing processes, new or repaired cylinders have developed a reputation for harboring destructive hydraulic fluid contamination.
 Consequently, when a sensitive valve or pump fails, the finger is often pointed at the cylinder manufacturer.

 Preventing Hydraulic Cylinder Contamination